Principled Federated Random Forests for Heterogeneous Data: Federated Forests

-\textbf{Client-stratified bootstrap.} For each tree, client $k$ draws (with replacement) a bootstrap sample of size $n_k$ from $\mathcal D_k$ and the tree is trained on the virtual union of these resamples across clients.
-This preserves the pooled mixture weights $\rho_k=n_k/n$ {in every tree}.
-In contrast, a pooled bootstrap can under-represent---or entirely omit---small clients.
+\textbf{Client-stratified bootstrap.} For each tree, client $k$ draws (with replacement) a bootstrap sample of size $n_k$ from its local data $\mathcal D_k$, and the tree is trained on the virtual union of these resamples across clients (Alg.~\ref{alg:fedforest}, Line 4).
+This preserves the pooled mixture weights $\rho_k=n_k/n$ in every tree.
+In contrast, a naive pooled bootstrap can under-represent—or entirely omit—small clients.

+\textbf{Feature subsampling.} As in standard Random Forests, we introduce tree-level randomness via feature subsampling to promote diversity across trees.
+For each active node, the server samples a subset of features $\mathcal{J}_\nu$ to evaluate (Alg.~\ref{alg:fedforest}, Line 6).
+In the federated setting, this also reduces communication, as fewer feature--threshold pairs need to be evaluated and transmitted by each client.
+It can further be combined with Top-$L$ shortlisting to achieve additional savings.

+\textbf{Level-wise batched training.} Tree growth is sequential \emph{within} each tree but independent \emph{across} trees.
+We leverage this by training all trees level-wise (Alg.~\ref{alg:fedforest}, Lines 5--18): at each depth, the server batches active nodes across all trees into a single request.
+Clients answer for the whole batch in parallel (Alg.~\ref{alg:fedforest}, Lines 7--11 and 15--17), and the server updates all nodes independently.
+As a result, training $T$ trees of depth $M$ requires only $O(M)$ synchronized rounds, rather than scaling with the total number of nodes.\looseness=-1

-\textbf{Client subsampling.} For a given tree (or node), the server can a client subset $\mathcal K'\subseteq[K]$ to reduce communication.
-We recommend it mainly as an acceleration knob under approximately homogeneous clients: under covariate shift, it changes the effective mixture distribution and may alter split decisions, and under outcome shift it can also omit informative values of $H$.
+\textbf{Client subsampling (Optional).} For a given tree, the server can randomly sample a client subset $\mathcal K'\subseteq[K]$ (Alg.~\ref{alg:fedforest}, Line 4) to reduce communication.
+We recommend this mainly as an acceleration knob under approximately homogeneous clients.
+Under covariate shift, it changes the mixture distribution and may alter split decisions; under outcome shift, it can omit informative values of $H$.